 - Enjoy the purity and quality of certified organic dulse

-- Solar dried and cold smoked to preserve enzymes, nutrients, and the environment
+- Carefully solar-dried at mild temperatures to preserve enzymes, nutrients, and protect the environment

-- Dulse contains more protein and dietary fiber than most other sea vegetables and land vegetables
+- Packed with more protein and dietary fiber than most other sea and land vegetables

 Dried seaweed is a nutritional powerhouse.
 Sea vegetables are known to contain most, if not all, of the 24 minerals and trace elements required for your body's physiological functions, some in quantities greatly exceeding those of land plants.
 They contain significant levels of vitamins, including the B vitamins, Vitamin A, and Vitamin C. Their protein content ranges from 10% to almost 40%, and they contain all or most of the essential amino acids required by humans.
 They’re low in fat and high in fiber; two qualities that make them healthy for the heart.
 And then, of course, there’s iodine.
 Sea vegetables are one of the highest natural sources of dietary iodine, even when eaten in small quantities.